aditya2994/TDSP_Zippy/Docs/Model/FinalReport.md

 This is the final report describing the final model to be delivered - typically comprised of one or more of the models built during the life of the project.

 ## Analytic Approach
-* What is target definition
+* What is target definition?
-Likelihood of purchase of insurance plan
+The likelihood of purchasing an insurance plan
 * What are inputs?
-All inputs are included in the data dictionary
+All the features have been included in the data dictionary.
 * What kind of model was built?
 Prospect Model using XGBoost

 ## Solution Description